A Comparison between the Metric Dimension and Zero Forcing Number of Trees and Unicyclic Graphs: Metric Dimension and Zero Forcing Number of a Tree

 \begin{proof} (a) Noting that $Z(P_n)=1$ (an end-vertex forms a zero-forcing set of a path), we only need to show that $Z(G)=1$ implies $G=P_n$.
 Let $\{u_1\}$ be a minimum zero-forcing set of $G$.
 Then $\deg_{G}(u_1)=1$, otherwise $u_1$ would have more than one white neighbor and not be able to force.
 Suppose $u_1\rightarrow u_2$ (i.e., $u_1$ forces $u_2$ black); then $u_1$ can no longer force, as it has degree one.
 Either $n=2$ or $u_2\rightarrow u_3$; the latter implies that $u_2$ must have degree two, as $u_3$ must be the only white neighbor and $u_1$ is the only black neighbor of $u_2$ at this point.
 Now, we apply this argument inductively until all vertices of $G$ are turned black, and we obtain a forcing chain $u_1\rightarrow u_2 \cdots \rightarrow u_i\rightarrow u_{i+1} \cdots \rightarrow u_{n-1} \rightarrow u_n$.
 Observe that $u_1$ and $u_n$ each has degree one, whereas each $u_i$ for $1<i<n$ has degree two: $u_i$ forcing $u_{i+1}$ means that $u_{i+1}$ is the only white neighbor of $u_i$, which, while forcing, has only one black neighbor $u_{i-1}$.
-This means that $G$ is $P_n$.\\
+This means that $G$ is $P_n$.

 (b) Note that $Z(K_n)=n-1$ (all but one vertex of $G$ forms a zero-forcing set of a complete graph).
 On the other hand, $Z(G)=n-1$ implies $G=K_n$.
 For $V(G)=\{u_1, u_2, \ldots, u_{n}\}$, suppose $G\not\cong K_n$ (thus $n>2$) and let $e=u_{1}u_{n}\not\in E(G)$.
 By relabeling if necessary, we may assume that $u_1u_{n-1} \in E(G)$ and $u_tu_n \in E(G)$, where $2 \le t \le n-1$.
-Then the set $\{u_1, u_2, \ldots, u_{n-2}\}$ is a zero forcing set of cardinality $n-2$ for $G$: $u_1 \rightarrow u_{n-1}$; subsequent to (if not simultaneous with) $u_{n-1}$ turning black, $u_t \rightarrow u_n$. \end{proof}
+Then the set $\{u_1, u_2, \ldots, u_{n-2}\}$ is a zero forcing set of cardinality $n-2$ for $G$: $u_1 \rightarrow u_{n-1}$; subsequent to (if not simultaneous with) $u_{n-1}$ turning black, $u_t \rightarrow u_n$.~ \end{proof}

-\begin{Prop} Let $S_0$ be a zero-forcing set of a connected graph $G$.
-If the entire vertex set of $G$ turns black after one global application of the color-change rule, then $S_0$ is a resolving set for $G$. \end{Prop}
+\begin{proposition} Let $S_0$ be a zero-forcing set of a connected graph $G$.
+If the entire vertex set of $G$ turns black after one global application of the color-change rule, then $S_0$ is a resolving set for $G$. \end{proposition}